Understanding the Human Health Impact of 3D Printing

 The health risks of emissions from these machines into the air, on the other hand, are less widely understood.

 That’s why Chemical Insights, in partnership with leading U.S. universities, initiated discovery research to accurately characterize and measure the chemical and particle emissions from 3D printers.
 The study examines the impact of materials and operating parameters that affect the emissions and begins to evaluate the risks to indoor air quality and human health.

 Conducted in partnership with Georgia Tech’s School of Earth and Atmospheric Sciences, the first phase of research defined appropriate measurement techniques for the size and type of ultrafine particles and chemical emissions resulting from print processes in typical indoor environments.
 This was followed by toxicity studies of the aerosol particles using oxidative stress techniques for measuring the potential physiological impact on the respiratory system.

-UL also partnered with Emory University’s Rollins School of Public Health to review and outline potential health hazards and steps for reducing exposure.
+Underwriters Laboratories also partnered with Emory University’s Rollins School of Public Health to review and outline potential health hazards and steps for reducing exposure.

 RESOURCE #6: AAAR - Emissions from Consumer 3D Printers

 - A Underwriters Laboratories study identified and measured chemical and ultrafine particle emissions from 3D printing technologies to evaluate potential toxicity.

 - Consumer-level 3D printers are widely used, but there is a lack of data regarding their impact on indoor air quality.